back to michaelgruen.com

 51% of people agree that Gruen is confident

-Shortly afterwards, I added a Nohari window, which asks for faults, not talents.
+Shortly afterwards, I added a Nohari window, which prompts for faults, not talents.
 It was equally instructive.

 58% of people think that Gruen is boastful